rrazgriz/VRCMicOverlay/README.md

 # VRCMicOverlay

 OpenVR Overlay for a custom microphone icon and sounds for VRChat.
-Uses OSCQuery to eliminate conflicts with other OSC listeners.

-Features:

-- Icon customization
-- Customize icon fadeout time/amount
-- Use your own mute/unmute sfx

-This was made to learn more about SteamVR/OpenVR overlays, and because I wanted more control than the VRChat settings give.
+This was made so I could learn more about SteamVR/OpenVR overlays, and because I wanted more control than the VRChat settings give.

+Features include icon and sound asset customization, configurable fadeout timers and faded opacity, and more.
+It also uses OSCQuery to eliminate conflicts with other OSC listeners.

+VRCMicOverlay is a console application that uses a simple program structure, with global state, a basic startup procedure, and a tight inner loop that does only what it needs to.
+This limits flexibility, but it was easy to get up and running quickly, performs well, and is reliable - I've used this overlay as a full replacement for VRChat's Microphone Icon for hundreds of hours with minimal issues.

 ## Usage